 We mainly focus on training for the "Bumps" races which happen during Lent and Easter Term, however we like to enter as many races as our crews can handle!
 Not everything revolves around training however, as we have a large and varied social calendar.
 From our own social Curries, “boatie” events, impromptu post-training socials and swaps with other boatclubs, to our termly, formal “Boat Club Dinner”, there’s always something going on!

 We have some recurring club socials throughout the year.
 At the beginning of each term we go for our traditional Boat Club Curry, and the end of the term is invariably concluded with a formal, black-tie event that is an inseparable element of the Oxbridge rowing culture, the Boat Club Dinner.
-In addition to those, we tend to have post-race socials, swaps with other colleges, a Girton-organised ergo competition in Easter Term, and other events held by other clubs, from pub-crawls, to rowing-themed Valentine’s Day ball!
+In addition to those, we tend to have post-race socials, swaps with other colleges, and other events held by other clubs, from pub-crawls, to rowing-themed Valentine’s Day ball!
 There is a lot to pick from, and we can guarantee you won’t be complaining about the lack of social life even when seriously committing to rowing in the first college crews!